oskar-skog/hack-cygwin252/README.md

 `cygwin1.dll` will be created in `install/bin`.
 To install it you need to end all Cygwin applications and copy it to `C:\cygwin\bin` (or wherever your Cygwin /bin happens to be).

+## Hacking

+`winsup/cygwin` contains all the things of interest.

+`winsup/cygwin/hack.cc` will implement the debugging stuff (currently just a test.)

+`winsup/cygwin/hack.h` header for configuring stuff, make sure to `touch` all files that include it as needed to ensure they actually get compiled.

+`winsup/cygwin/dcrt0.cc` calls `main()` of the program. `hack_init` will be called immediately before.